dbystrova/GJAM_clust/README.md

 2. Download saved models from the following link [models](https://drive.google.com/open?id=1sRu7Q7rJ4aIYp-YCKOa_igA5Ofzc7tRH) and load the models in the folder "PCA analysis/r5" on your local repository

 The analysis results could be reproduced by the "analysis.R" script.
-**to run specifc functions for now use firstly script inlclude.R**

 How to use the functions
 ------------------------

 Firstly, we describe the initial GJAM model and then describe how to specify the parameters for the prior.
-Full description of the GJAM model is provided in the package documentation \[\] and [vignette](https://cran.r-project.org/web/packages/gjam/vignettes/gjamVignette.html)
+Full description of the GJAM model is provided in GJAM package documentation and [vignette](https://cran.r-project.org/web/packages/gjam/vignettes/gjamVignette.html)

 Dimension reduction in GJAM model was proposed by \[Taylor et el 2018\].
 Dimension reduction is used in two ways: